KarlSchoch/education/code_academy_full_stack/reddit-client/Planning.md

 # Search Functionality

-- Search Bar
+- [x] Search Bar
-    - just test that this calls the event handler function and text gets cleared
+    - [x] just test that this calls the event handler function and text gets cleared
 - Banner
     - Basically just functions to pass through the event handler
 - MainPage
+    - Test
+        - [x] Mock Search function.
+Include error logic if you encounter another API
+        - [x] Create a good, minimal representation of a search query response
+    - Application Logic
         - Search handler function (i.e. API call) is defined and managed here (this component "knows what to do" with search)
         - This is where the integration testing happens
         - Searching Posts (i.e. logic for making the API call) will be handled within the slice